Start up your Mac in safe mode

 Startup options screen with the Continue in Safe Mode button shown under Macintosh HD

-5. When you see the login window, you might also see “Safe Boot” in red text in the upper-right corner of the login window.
+5. When you see the login window, you might also see "Safe Boot" in red text in the upper-right corner of the login window.
 Log in to your Mac.
-You might be asked to log in again.
+You might be asked to log in again before your Mac finishes starting up.

 1. Turn on or restart your Mac, then immediately press and hold the Shift key as your Mac starts up.
 When you see the login window, release the Shift key.